leleonz/SimpleShoppingCart/README.md

 ## Things to be improved
 ### Discount/ Coupon Setup
-1. Introduced interface _IDiscountableCoupon_ with calculate discounted amount can be renamed as _IDiscountableItem_
+1. Introduced interface _IDiscountableCoupon_ with calculate discounted amount can be renamed as _IDiscountableItem_.
 2. Ideally _Coupon_ should be an abstract class implementing _IDiscountableCoupon_.
-In the future there can be different kinds of coupon (e.g. BuyXFreeYCoupon, BuySetsGetXPercentDiscountCoupon, etc.) inherit this abstract class and override with different formula
+In the future there can be different kinds of coupon (e.g. BuyXFreeYCoupon, BuySetsGetXPercentDiscountCoupon, etc.) inherit this abstract class and override with different formula.
 3. Add the omitted self validation check in all coupon classes.
 4. Group discount or coupon into dedicated folder.
+5. Current code will calculate coupon based on FIFO, adding a order/ priority field to coupon can be a good idea.
+Another way is to have the ability to calculate the lowest price for customers.